otto-de/api-guidelines/api-guidelines/global/compatibility/deprecation/rules/must-reflect-deprecation-in-api-specifications.md

 ---
-type: MUST
 id: R000067
 ---

-# reflect deprecation in specifications
+# MUST reflect deprecation in specifications

 The deprecation of API elements must be part of the specification (e.g. OpenAPI or AsyncAPI).
 Each specification format allows for different elements to be deprecated.